AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootJacksonHibernate5Module/README.md

 **[How To Avoid Lazy Initialization Issues Caused By Disabling Open Session In View Via Hibernate5Module](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootJacksonHibernate5Module)**

-**Note:** [Hibernate5Module](https://github.com/FasterXML/jackson-datatype-hibernate) is an *add-on module for Jackson JSON processor which handles Hibernate datatypes; and specifically aspects of lazy-loading*
+**Note:** [Hibernate5Module](https://github.com/FasterXML/jackson-datatype-hibernate) is an *add-on module for Jackson JSON processor which handles Hibernate datatypes; and specifically aspects of lazy-loading*.

 **Description:** By default, in Spring Boot, the Open Session In View anti-pattern is enabled.
 Now, imagine a lazy relationship (e.g., `@OneToMany`) between two entities, `Author` and `Book` (an author has associated more books).
 Next, a REST controller endpoint fetches an `Author` whithout the associated `Book`.
 But, the View (more precisely, Jackson), forces the lazy loading of the associated `Book` as well.
 Since OSIV will supply the already opened `Session`, the `Proxy` initializations take place successfully.